 To avoid confusion - I'm a wedding officiant on Kauai - not a wedding coordinator or wedding planner.

-I'm the wedding officiant, the marriage performer, the one who conducts the wedding or civil union ceremony and after hearing you say "I do" can sign your Hawaii State Marriage License or civil union certificate to make it legal.
-I'm not a wedding planner or wedding coordinator, though I can help you to coordinate your own wedding easily on Kauai, by offering the contact information for many wedding vendors.
+I'm the wedding officiant, the marriage performer, the one solemnizes your marriage after conducting the wedding ceremony and then after hearing you say "I do" can sign your Hawaii State Marriage License or civil union certificate to make it legal.
+I'm not a wedding planner or wedding coordinator, though I can help you to plan and coordinate your own wedding easily on Kauai, by offering the contact information for many wedding vendors.
 (See my Kauai Wedding Vendors section.)
 So for those seeking a simple basic wedding ceremony, but would like to include a wedding photographer, wedding flowers, music, etc., I can help you set that up yourself.

 I don't conduct weddings in a church setting, but rather in the pure natural beauty of Kauai, or the indoor location of your choice.
 If you are seeking a secular (non-religious style) wedding on Kauai, no need to bother a busy Kauai Judge for a "Justice of the Peace" type of officiant for a courthouse wedding, for I can officiate a legal marriage ceremony, similar to a civil ceremony, just the same.
 Plus, I'm likely to be a little softer, warmer, more personal and more flexible regarding location and incorporating unique or custom ideas, since this is what I do for a living, full time.
 I am available any time of the day and any day of the week to perform your wedding on the beach, in a park or at your hotel or vacation rental on Kauai.